floreslg/practice/README.md

 - `ternaryOperator.cpp`: use ternary operator.
 - `singleton.cpp`: implements the singleton patern.
 - `pointerValue`: use pointer and "adress-of" and "dereference" operators.
+- `reminder.cpp`: use the modulo operator % to parse a date in one-integer format.